FellaBennadji/Projet-Pro/README.md

 - Errant library (for text alignment and error classification)
 - pandas library (for data handling)

+## Data Format
+The input data should be in TSV format, with each column representing a corrected sentence followed by one or more original sentences.

 ## Usage

 1. Ensure you have the required libraries installed (spaCy V.2, Errant, pandas).